philips-software/functiondefextractor/README.md

 - Using functiondefextractor to extract functions from code would return a dataframe with same content as excel file.

-- when functiondefextractor is executed to analyse patterns in code, an excel file with multiple sheets would be generated which contains the requested patterns and top 10 patterns.
-Also an html file with pivot table of top 10 patterns would be generated.
+- When functiondefextractor is executed to analyse patterns in code, an excel file with multiple sheets would be generated which contains the requested patterns and pivot table.
+Also an html file with pivot table of the same would be generated.

 ## Contact